thomasjbradley/markbot/README.md

   # Supports any of the entries that `js` supports
   js:
     valid: true

+  # Supports any of the entries that `md` supports
+  md:
+    valid: true

+  # Supports any of the entries that `yml` supports
+  yml:
+    valid: true

   # The functionality tests will be applied to every HTML file